 To enroll in more than the maximum number credits for a semester, you must obtain authorization from your academic advisor and other required authorities (specific to each college).
 You must fill out a petition form and indicate the specific number of credits you wish to be enrolled in.
 Once you have secured the appropriate signatures, you will submit the approved form to the Office of the Registrar (SSC-C).
 Fall and Spring Petitions can be submitted electronically, however you must submit Summer Overloads in person with a photo ID.
 The form should also include the five-digit call number(s) for all courses you wish to add.
 Graduate students who wish to enroll in more than 15 credits in the Fall or Spring term (or more than 12 credits in the Summer term) should submit the overload request form in the Grad Rebel Gateway.

 Curriculum Forms can be used to create, change, or delete a course, minor/concentration, or program.
-UNLV utilizes a curriculum workflow program which replaces the former paper forms.
-You can access them by visiting curriculog.
+UNLV utilizes a curriculum workflow program that replaces the former paper forms.
+You can access them by visiting the curriculum.

 Replacement diplomas may be ordered via our Online Diploma Service.
 Replacement diplomas cost $20 plus shipping.
 Orders will be printed and mailed within 1-2 business days.
 An e-diploma is also available for $10.
 This is a signed and certified PDF of your original paper diploma.
 There are no shipping charges for an e-diploma.